H. M. Wicks: Political activism

 The bitterness between Wicks' organization and the Communist Party proved short-lived, however.
 Along with most of his United Toilers comrades, Harry Wicks joined the Workers Party of America following the liquidation of the Central Caucus split in the summer of 1922.
 The hatchet was quickly buried.
 Harry Wicks was named to the governing Central Executive Committee of the WPA by the party's December 1922 convention, as well as to the 11 man "Executive Council" which handled day-to-day operations of the party.
 He was also named to the editorial board of the party's weekly newspaper The Worker at that time.
 He also delivered the report on the printing trades to the first annual convention of William Z. Foster's Trade Union Educational League in August 1922.

 The year 1923 also saw Harry Wicks named National Organizer for the WPA.
 In the fall of that year he conducted a 5-week East Coast speaking tour on behalf of the party.
 Wicks was a delegate to the 3rd Convention of the WPA in 1923 and was a consistent backer of the Pepper-Ruthenberg faction.

 In the summer of 1923, Wicks was sent by the governing Central Executive Committee of the Workers Party to Minnesota to attempt to negotiate an alliance with William Mahoney, a newspaper editor and Farmer-Labor Party veteran and a number of his colleagues.
 However, Wicks clashed with local Communists in Minneapolis and it ultimately fell to machinist Clarence Hathaway to broker the deal.

 In 1923 Wicks was accused of having acted as agent provocateur in 1919, charged with having denounced Communist Labor Party of America founding member Victor Saulit to immigration authorities while both were members of the Socialist Party of Oregon A WPA inquest commission cleared Wicks of this charge, however.

 In the summer of 1924, Wicks was involved as a leader of the Paterson Broad Silk strike, which began on August 12.

-In 1924 Wicks was the United States House of Representatives elections, 1924#New York candidate of the Workers Party for U.S. Congress in the New York 23rd District.
+In 1924, Wicks was the candidate of the Workers Party for U.S. Congress in the New York 23rd District.
 Two years later he was the party's nominee for Governor of Pennsylvania.

 In 1928 Wicks was a delegate to the 6th World Congress of the Comintern.

 Wicks returned to Moscow at the end of 1928 as the American Communist Party's representative to the Profintern.
 As a representative in Moscow, Wicks was expected to take the lead arguing the controversial positions of American party Executive Secretary Jay Lovestone, leader of the faction to which Wicks professed loyalty.
 However, given Wicks' uneven past in the factional wars, this was, as historian Theodore Draper has noted, "a strange choice in an emergency."